zulip/zulip/docs/bots-guide.md

 * My bot won't start
     * Ensure that your API config file is correct (download the config file from the server).
     * Ensure that you bot script is located in zulip/contrib_bots/bots/<my-bot>/
+    * Are you using your own Zulip development server?
+Ensure that you run your bot outside the Vagrant environment.

 * My bot works only on some streams.
     * Subscribe your bot to other streams, as described [here](#how-to-deploy-a-bot).

+## Future direction

+The long-term plan for this bot system is to allow the same `BotHandler` code to eventually be usable in several contexts:

+* Run directly using the Zulip `call_on_each_message` API, which is how the implementation above works.
+This is great for quick development with minimal setup.
+* Run in a simple Python webserver server, processing messages received from Zulip's outgoing webhooks integration.
+* For bots merged into the mainline Zulip codebase, enabled via a button in the Zulip web UI, with no code deployment effort required.